-This field sets the way you may use your USB device/s, if any, to power up the computer.
-This feature requires an ATX power supply that can supply at least 2A on the +5VSB lead.
-The default is set to [Disabled] because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to [Enabled] and do not have the appropriate ATX power supply.
-NOTE: This jumper must be set in conjunction with 2) USB Device Wakeup under 3.4 Motherboard Settings in 3.
-HARDWARE SETUP.
-Configuration options: [Disabled] [Enabled]
+This field sets the way you may use your PS2 keyboard to power up the computer.
+This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
+Your computer will not power ON if you enable this feature and do not have the appropriate ATX power supply.
+Configuration options: [Space Bar] [Ctrl-Esc] [Power Key]